TatsianaH/TrainingPullRequest/README.md

 #### e-mail: 12345@gmail.com
 ---
 ### About
-Fake it till you make it!
+* Fake it till you make it!
+* Once upon a time ...

 ### EXPERIENCE
 ____________________________
 ### Job title